-Having completed my Graduate Diploma in Law in 2016 and my Legal Practice Course in 2017, I joined Hodge Jones and Allen as a trainee solicitor in the Family department in September 2018.
-I am currently in my second seat in the Crime department.
+After completing his Graduate Diploma in Law in 2016 and Legal Practice Course in 2017, Peter joined Hodge Jones & Allen Solicitors as a trainee solicitor in the Family department in September 2018.

-Whilst pursuing my degree, I volunteered as a caseworker for the Habeas Corpus Project, a charity that specialised in challenging unlawful immigration detention.
-I also have experience as a volunteer caseworker at Hackney Community Law Centre where I assisted the lead housing solicitor in providing free legal advice to residents of Hackney and surrounding boroughs.
+During his studies, he volunteered as a caseworker for the Habeas Corpus Project, a charity that specialised in challenging unlawful immigration detention.
+He also has experience as a volunteer caseworker at Hackney Community Law Centre where he assisted the lead housing solicitor in providing free legal advice to residents of Hackney and surrounding boroughs.

 - University of Law, Moorgate: Legal Practice Course, Distinction, 2016 – 2017

 - University of Law, Moorgate: Graduate Diploma in Law, Commendation, 2015 – 2016

 - University of St. Andrews: Joint MA (Hons) Modern History and Philosophy, 2.1, 2009-2013

 - Hodge Jones & Allen, Trainee Solicitor, September 2018 – present

 - McMillan Williams Solicitors, Paralegal, September 2017 – December 2017

 - British Red Cross, Volunteer Young Refugee Caseworker, April 2017 – September 2017